Sancho Dávila Toledo

 Sancho Dávila Toledo (Sancho de Avila) (Ávila, Old Castile, 1546, – Plasencia, Cáceres, 6 or 7 December 1625) was a Spanish bishop.
-He was of a distinguished family, and known as a learned preacher.
+He was of a distinguished family, and was known as a learned preacher.

 Life

-He made his ecclesiastical studies and received his doctorate at the University of Salamanca.
+He completed his ecclesiastical studies and received his doctorate at the University of Salamanca.
 He was afterwards consecrated bishop and was, at different times, bishop of Cartagena, bishop of Jaen in Andalusia, bishop of Siguenza in Old Castile, in 1615, and, seven years later, bishop of Plasencia, where he remained until his death.
 He had been a confessor of Theresa of Avila.